National AccessAbility Week 2026

 - Fly the National AccessAbility Week flag at your location or use it in digital channels.

-Resource Toolkit – Coming Soon
+Resource Toolkit

-Use these ready-to-use resources to help you share key messages, promote accessibility,
+Use these ready-to-use resources to promote accessibility, share key messages, and participate in National AccessAbility Week.

 Fly a National AccessAbility Week Flag

 Download and display the National AccessAbility Week flag at your school, workplace, event, or online.
-We’d love to see it, tag @rickhansenfdn in your posts, or email us for a chance to be featured in our blog or newsletter.
+We’d love to see it: tag @rickhansenfdn in your posts or email us for a chance to be featured in our blog or newsletter.

 Download the National AccessAbility Week flag